 If your prospective employer does not hold a sponsor licence, our specialist team of solicitors for sponsor licence can provide priority service to your prospective employer with an application for skilled worker sponsor licence to get decision on the sponsor licence application within 10 working days.

-The Skilled Worker visa falls under the Point Based System (PBS) visa category, where points are allocated based on several factors.
+The Skilled Worker visa falls under the Point-Based System (PBS) visa category, where points are allocated based on several factors.
 These include possessing a Certificate of Sponsorship (CoS), the skill level of the job, proficiency in English, meeting the required salary threshold, holding a PhD-level qualification, working in a shortage occupation, and being a new entrant to the workforce.
-To be eligible to apply for the Skilled Worker visa, a total of 70 points are necessary.
+To be eligible to apply for the Skilled Worker visa, a total of 70 points is necessary.
 Among these, 50 points are obtained from mandatory non-tradable criteria, while the remaining 20 points can be acquired through tradable factors.

 Application Process